 Remodeling a bathroom ranks as one of the top home improvement projects that homeowners are eager to invest in.
-This is especially true when it comes to a small bathroom, because this space can be particularly unattractive and not very user friendly.

 The good news is that its usually fairly easy to recoup 93-98% of your investment, if you decide to sell your home.
 A remodeled bathroom boasts one of the highest ROI’s compared to all other interior or exterior projects.

 To get stared on your bathroom remodel, get in touch with your local remodeling pros for a FREE Estimate.

 How Much Does A Small Bathroom Remodel Cost?

 $7,210 - $14,612

 Across the US, homeowners report spending $7,000-12,000 to remodel a 5×7 bathroom, using mid-range quality materials.
 A higher-end remodel that would make use of upscale fixtures, accessories, tile and paint costs $14,000-18,000.

 With professional labor and materials included, fully renovating a small bath costs about $160 – 280 per square foot.
 A low-end bathroom, using budget building materials is $135-150 per square foot.

 This estimate includes: